 Note that Calvin attributes to the reprobate an enormously idolatrous power of destroying the efficacy of Christ’s cross, thus making it of none effect (cf. 1 Corinthians 1:17-18).
 What necessarily follows from Calvin’s denial that God uses the gospel to deliberately, intentionally, and actively harden the reprobate for destruction?
 At least two things (perhaps more).
 First, he necessarily implies that God expresses mercy and grace at the expense of His holiness and justice.
 And secondly, he conditions salvation on the efforts of the sinner, rather than on the preceptive and penal efforts of Jesus Christ alone (cf. Galatians 3:10-14, 5:2-5).

 Calvin cites 2 Corinthians 2:16, apparently thinking that the “odor of death unto death” is ACCIDENTAL, and not an INTENTIONAL means God uses to blind and harden the reprobate for destruction.
-By way of contrast, here is Marc D. Carpenter giving a Biblical explanation of 2 Corinthians 2:16:
+By way of striking contrast, here is a Biblical explanation of 2 Corinthians 2:16:

 “‘2 Corinthians 2: (16) to the one, an odor of death unto death, and to the other, an odor of life unto life.
 And who is sufficient for these things?’